JohannesBuchner/nway/README.rst

 ----------

 * Bayesian match probabilities based on astronomical sky coordinates (RA, DEC)
+* Works with arbitrarily many catalogues
 * Can handle varying errors
-* Can use additional prior information, such as the magnitude or color distributions of the sources to match
+* Can incorporate additional prior information, such as the magnitude or color distributions of the sources to match
-* Works with arbitrarily many catalogues

 See the manual: doc/nway-manual.pdf